nextcss/color-tools/README.md

 This package is a module of [the nextcss project](https://github.com/nextcss).
 This package was created to maintain this module independently of the main package and to be used as a building block in other projects.

+## Compatibility

+This package includes both `ES modules` and `CommonJS` versions, so you can safely use both `import` and `require` statements in any environment.
+In the examples I'll use the `import` syntax, so don't be scared, feel free to use the `require` syntax if you like, that will work too.

 ## Installation

-Install the package via yarn or npm.
+Install the package via `yarn` or `npm`.

 ```bash
 yarn add -D @nextcss/color-tools